-- Introduction to Latin American and Latino Studies (HS 392 or ML 392)
+- Introduction to Latin American and Latino Studies (ML 392)

 - Five electives (15 credits; see electives list or course schedule)

-Courses must be distributed minimally across three disciplines (e.g., EN, HS, ML, SN), but no more than four courses can be taken from any particular department.
+Courses must be distributed minimally across three disciplines (e.g., EN, HS, ML, SN, TH).
 Three electives must be taken at the 300 level or above; two may be taken at the 100-level or above.
 Two courses may be cross-counted between LALS and another major or minor, as long as approved by the department chair(s).

-Students may take electives offered through the Baltimore Student Exchange Program at other area colleges and universities; however, these courses must be pre-approved by the minor advisor or program director.
+Students may take electives offered through the Baltimore Student Exchange Program at other area colleges and universities; or in the summer; however, these courses must be pre-approved by the minor advisor or program director.